port-labs/port-docs/docs/create-self-service-experiences/create-self-service-experiences.md

 </center>

-### Step 3 - reflect action progress

-After executing an action, Port allows you update its state and progress, using a `success/in-progress/failure` status, live logs, ChatOps notifications, friendly and indicative error messages, and more.

-See [Reflect action progress](/create-self-service-experiences/reflect-action-progress/) for instructions and examples.

 ### Optional Step - ✋🏼 set guardrails

 Port supports a variety of ways to add manual approvals, policies, and TTL to actions, to ensure that organizational standards are met.

 See [Set actions RBAC](/create-self-service-experiences/set-self-service-actions-rbac/) for instructions and examples.

+### Reflect action progress

+After executing an action, Port allows you update its state and progress, using a `success/in-progress/failure` status, live logs, ChatOps notifications, friendly and indicative error messages, and more.

+See [Reflect action progress](/create-self-service-experiences/reflect-action-progress/) for instructions and examples.

 ## Action JSON structure